 Build on a solid plastic casing, the Redmi 1S will not bend, I swear.
 The original back casing is has a curved on the edges making it more grip-easy.

-In front you will find three capacitive buttons which only lights up during charging.
+In front, you will find three capacitive buttons that only lights up during charging.
 The left-most button you find the menu button, the center is the home button and the one in the right is the back button.

-The top has the 3.5mm audio port, a mic for noise cancelling is on top of the 8MP rear camera, to the right of the camera is that small speakers, while the power button and the volume rocker are all located on the right side of the phone.
+The top has the 3.5mm audio port, a mic for noise canceling is on top of the 8MP rear camera, to the right of the camera is that small speaker, while the power button and the volume rocker are all located on the right side of the phone.
 What’s left in the bottom part is the micro USB port.

 The size of the Redmi 1S makes a perfect smartphone to hold in your hands.
 Not so big, bot so small.
 But if you are used to phablets, your eyes will have to train a little bit in order for you to get used to a small display.

 Inside that hard plastic casing is a powerful 1.6GHz Snapdragon 400 MSM8228 quad-core CPU, 1GB RAM, and Adreno 305 GPU.
-The Redmi 1S is claimed by Xiaomi as a entry-level smarpthone.
-But judging by its specifications, it is positioned in the mid market category with a dramatically low price point.
+The Redmi 1S is claimed by Xiaomi as an entry-level smartphone.
+But judging by its specifications, it is positioned in the mid-market category with a dramatically low price point.

 Limited storage — With only 8G of internal storage, it is encouraged that you buy few more gigabytes using a microSD or else the default one will run out in a matter of time.
 In my case, I took around 400 photos, and about 10 video clips and the whole internal storage is gone.